 I went through the other night on TV.

-I don't know if you saw my ding ding ding ding ding show, but a lot of people seem to have caught it and all the promises that he's kept.
+I don't know if you saw my ding, ding, ding, ding, ding show, but a lot of people seem to have caught it and all the promises that he's kept.

-Just like we had seven Senate Republicans that voted just to repeal in twenty fifteen, they had no intention of really doing it.
+Just like we had seven Senate Republicans that voted just to repeal in 2015, they had no intention of really doing it, and they only did it as show votes.

-So the circumstances are you either you just sit there and do nothing or you have to negotiate.
+So the circumstances are you either just sit there and do nothing or you have to negotiate.

 I get it.

-Whether it's destroying the caliphate of ISIS in Mosul, whether it's revitalizing NATO, whether it's breaking the what is it, the twenty-ninth stock market record sean.
+There's been no significant issue which was up to the president that he hasn't followed through on, whether it's destroying the caliphate of ISIS in Mosul, whether it's revitalizing NATO, whether it's breaking the, what is it, the 29th stock market record, Sean?

 I can't even keep up with it.

-The the million jobs he's created.
+The million jobs he's created.

 When it's up to him, he always comes through.